TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 	- **executeMultiProjectionQuery***

 <a id= configuresnappyforgemfire> </a>
-### Configuring the SnappyData Cluster for GemFire Connector
+### Configuring the TIBCO ComputeDB Cluster for GemFire Connector

-The following configurations can be set in SnappyData Cluster for GemFire Connector:
+The following configurations can be set in TIBCO ComputeDB Cluster for GemFire Connector:

 -	[Customize DistributedSystem in the cluster with additional attributes](#customize_distributed_system)
 -	[Specify Static Locators](#specifystatlocator)
 -	[Dynamic Discovery of Grid for a Region](#dynamicdiscoverygridregion)

 <a id= customize_distributed_system> </a>
-#### Customizing the **DistributedSystem** of SnappyData Cluster at Startup
+#### Customizing the **DistributedSystem** of TIBCO ComputeDB Cluster at Startup

 You can configure the **DistributedSystem** with additional attributes by implementing the following interface: